BiggaHD/BILD-IT/README.md

 >> ### BILD-IT organization:
->This repo includes some of the source code from my Java homework tasks that I've been assigned.
+>> This repo includes part of the source code of tasks assigned to me by the above-mentioned organization.